program-icon_ash-scholarship-1

 Amelia S. Hernandez College Scholarship

 Obtaining a college degree is the most effective way to break the cycle of intergenerational poverty, and our ASH College Scholarship Program makes it possible for more students to achieve this milestone.
-Named after our founder, this program provides one-year college scholarships of $400 to impoverished students who live in the areas we serve, and who have outstanding academic performance, a good command of the English language, and a commitment to pay it forward.
-Since 2016, Philippines Humanitarian has provided 191 ASH scholarships to 63 students, 19 of whom have earned their college degrees.
+Named after our founder, this program provides one-year college scholarships of $400 to impoverished students who live in the areas we serve, have outstanding academic performance, a good command of the English language, and a commitment to pay it forward.
+Since 2016, Philippines Humanitarian has provided 227 ASH scholarships to 76 students, of which 30 have earned their college degrees.

 While tuition in the Philippines is currently free at public universities and colleges, ASH scholars and their families are not able to afford the extra costs associated with higher education.
 Our scholarship is enough to pay for the recipient’s transportation to and from school, class fees, text books, and other needed school supplies, thus allowing them and their families to fully commit to their studies.

 Scholarship applicants are initially vetted by our NGO partner in the Philippines.
 Students then submit their applications, grades, and family profiles, which are then reviewed by our Board of Directors.
-Scholarships are granted every June.
+Scholarships for the 2027-2028 school year will be granted in April 2027.

-For the 2025-2026 school year, Philippines Humanitarian awarded 36 ASH scholarships.
-33 students received full scholarships of $400 and 3 other students received partial scholarships.
-Our 36 ASH scholars join 83 other college students who are part of our Student Sponsorship Program.
-We are so proud of the 119 students who are working towards their college degrees with the help of Philippines Humanitarian and our generous sponsors and donors!
+For the 2026-2027 school year, Philippines Humanitarian awarded 37 ASH scholarships.
+36 students received full scholarships of $432 and 1 student received a partial scholarship.
+Our 37 ASH scholars join 83 other college students who are part of our Student Sponsorship Program.
+We are so proud of the 120 students who are working towards their college degrees with the help of Philippines Humanitarian and our generous sponsors and donors!

 Information Technology